 '''

-- poland

-hwaddr: 00:00:00:00:00

-ip: 172.30.61.37

 netmask: 255.255.255.240

 shared_ip: 172.30.61.36

 type:

 - sip_int

 vlan_raw_device: bond0

 '''

-In the network configuration file typically the load balancer (lb) nodes are assigned to cluster sets.
+In the network configuration file typically the load balancer (Ib) nodes are assigned to cluster sets.
 More precisely: network interfaces of load balancer nodes that have sip_int type-that are used for SIP signalling and NGCP's internal rtpengine command protocol-are assigned to cluster sets.